Biden has been diagnosed with aggressive prostate cancer

 However, when prostate cancers need hormones to grow, as in Biden’s case, they can be susceptible to treatment that deprives the tumors of hormones.

+Biden's vice president, Kamala Harris, said on social media that she was keeping him in her family's “hearts and prayers during this time.”

+“Joe is a fighter — and I know he will face this challenge with the same strength, resilience, and optimism that have always defined his life and leadership,” Harris wrote.

 The health of Biden, 82, was a dominant concern among voters during his time as president.
 After a calamitous debate performance in June while seeking reelection, Biden abandoned his bid for a second term.
-Then-Vice President Kamala Harris became the nominee and lost to Republican Donald Trump, who returned to the White House after a four-year hiatus.
+Harris became the nominee and lost to Trump, a Republican who returned to the White House after a four-year hiatus.

 But in recent days, Biden rejected concerns about his age despite reporting in the new book “Original Sin” by Jake Tapper and Alex Thompson that aides had shielded the public from the extent of his decline while serving as president.